Since completing university, Paul has worked as a bookseller; librarian; and freelance writer. Born in the UK, he now

 The world's largest producer of marijuana is thought to be Paraguay.

 Why is marijuana against the law?
 It grows naturally upon our planet.
 Doesn't the idea of making nature against the law seem to you a bit . . . unnatural.

 8 Cons of Legalizing Cannabis

 - We have enough problems caused by cigarettes and alcohol without legalizing another intoxicant that has associated health problems.

-- Cannabis can act as a gateway drug and lead people to more serious drugs such as cocaine, methamphetamine, and heroin.
+- According to some studies, cannabis can act as a gateway drug and lead people to more serious drugs such as cocaine, methamphetamine, and heroin.

 - Incidents of driving while under the effects of marijuana would increase.

 - Some places where the cannabis laws were relaxed in the past, like Holland, are now making efforts to tighten controls after years of suffering problems.

 - Some scientific experiments suggest a link between an increased chance of developing mental illnesses and cannabis use.

 - Even a minimum age limit was imposed, more cannabis would inevitably end up in the hands of children.